MAX Light Rail: Segments

-The MAX rail network is approximately 60 mi long.
-It was built in a series of six projects starting with the 15.1 mi Banfield—now called Eastside—segment between downtown Portland and Gresham.
-Each successive project has either been an extension or a branch of an existing segment.
-TriMet has typically paired each project with the opening of a new line, often making the line and segment synonymous (e.g. "Airport MAX Red Line").
+The 59.7 mi MAX rail system was built in a series of six projects that began with the 15.1 mi Banfield—now called Eastside—segment between downtown Portland and Gresham.
+Each successive project has been an extension or branch of an existing segment, and TriMet has historically paired each project with the opening of a new line, often making the line and segment synonymous (e.g. "Airport MAX Red Line").